skyflowapi/aws-analytics-demo/README.md

 **1.** In the AWS CloudFormation UI, choose **Create a new stack (with new resources)**.

-Choose "Upload a template file", select the "AWSCloudFormation.yaml" file, enter a name for your stack, and fill in the following parameters:
+Choose "Upload a template file", select the `AWSCloudFormation.yaml` file, enter a name for your stack, and fill in the following parameters:

-- DynamoDBTableName: A name for the DynamoDB table that will hold the data and trigger the Lambda functions when data is added (i.e. analytics-table).
+- DynamoDBTableName: A name for the DynamoDB table that will hold the data and trigger the Lambda functions when data is added (e.g. analytics-table).

-- EnvironmentName: Name of the environment that will be used in naming the resources (such as VPC subnets etc.) (i.e. test, development, production).
+- EnvironmentName: Name of the environment that will be used in naming the resources (such as VPC subnets etc.) (e.g. test, development, production).

-- KafkaClusterName: Name to be used as resource name for the Kafka cluster (i.e. kafka-dev-cluster).
+- KafkaClusterName: Name to be used as resource name for the Kafka cluster (e.g. kafka-dev-cluster).

-- RedshiftAdminUsername: Name of the admin user name for Redshift (i.e. admin).
+- RedshiftAdminUsername: Name of the admin user name for Redshift (e.g. admin).

-- RedshiftClusterName: Resource name for the Redshift cluster (i.e. redshift-dev-cluster).
+- RedshiftClusterName: Resource name for the Redshift cluster (e.g. redshift-dev-cluster).

-- RedshiftDBName: Name of the default database created in Redshift (i.e. dev).
+- RedshiftDBName: Name of the default database created in Redshift (e.g. dev).

 - RedshiftPassword: Master password for Redshift admin user.